Gokulraj-R-002/gosh/README.md

 ## Instructions
 * To run, compile using `make` and run `./gosh`.
-* The shell starts with the current directory from which `./gosh` is run, as the HOME directory.
+* The shell starts with the current directory (from which `./gosh` is run) as the HOME directory.

 ## Explanation of the Code